This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 This is not going to be pretty…

 - I took off the top and bottom panel to have a view while it was operating.
 I DO NOT recommend doing what I did, but I was trying to see if something had broken off, and I wanted to watch it in action to try and figure out what was wrong.

-The other article has hundreds of comments by owners of Kenmore Elite He3t washers.
-There is also a great video of a guy who disassembled his Kenmore Elite washer to analyze why it broke down.
+- There is also a great video of a guy who disassembled his Kenmore Elite washer in order to analyze why it broke down.
 He found out that it has some fairly poor engineering, design, and manufacturing going on there.
-I encourage you to watch his video.
+I encourage you to watch the video.
 You might be a bit disappointed and angry, like I was, with the obvious design flaws that he points out.

 #1 – Kenmore Washing Machine Vibration Problem

-It has had a bad vibration problem from day one due to the extremely high spin rate.
-Apparently, that was our fault — not the washer’s fault — because we put it on an “upper” floor (actually it’s the main floor with a basement below).
+This washing machine has had a bad vibration problem from day one due to the extremely high spin rate.

-This video demonstrates what that sounds and looks like:
+This video demonstrates what the Kenmore Elite vibration problem sounds like and looks like:

 We learned that early on from the repairman.
-I also learned about it from reading some self-help DIY-type forums.
+I also learned about it from reading some DIY forums.